Last updated on April 27th, 2022 at 04:33 am

 “We’ve been seeing this growth since 2010,” he said.
 “Our focus is to continue to grow and support game development here in Wisconsin.”

-To that end, this October will feature the third annual M+DEV conference for professional game developers.
+To that end, this October will feature the third annual M+DEV conference for professional game developers, with proper server host for all these games.
 The conference, hosted by the WGA, is now supported by the Madison Region Economic Partnership and Wisconsin Economic Development Corp., and it showcases people and companies from all over the Midwest region who work in the gaming industry.

 Javornik, a co-chair of M+DEV, said the conference was established as a way to work on the challenges Wisconsin and the Midwest at large have in getting recognition in the industry.